-A recent CUNY survey shows that local and BIPOC-led newsrooms are eager to produce more investigative journalism.
+A recent CUNY survey shows that local and diverse newsrooms are eager to produce more investigative journalism.
 These newsrooms recognize the value of investigative journalism in catalyzing community engagement.
 They know that enterprise reporting is a critical tool to advance our democracy and hold it to account, and that exposing injustice empowers communities to more strongly advocate for themselves.

 How it Works